snbhanja/dsc_p3_writeup/README.md

 The code for this step is contained in the fourth code cell of the IPython notebook. <br/>
 ![alt text][image1]<br/>

-It is a bar chart showing how the data ...<br/>
+It is a bar chart showing how the data.
+See code cell 6....<br/>

 ![alt text][image2]<br/>